-Table A-4: Stakeholder Needs Regarding Functionality at the Arrow Boards 3.
-Stakeholder Needs Regarding Functionality at the Arrow Boards 3-1 Stakeholders need the 'Integration of Active Work Zone Notifications' to be fully automated, with no reliance on field personnel to activate or enter information, beyond what they currently do to turn on and configure the Arrow Board.
-Notes: - Work zone staff time is occupied with work zone and safety related actions.
+3. Stakeholder Needs Regarding Functionality at the Arrow Boards 3-1 Stakeholders need the 'Integration of Active Work Zone Notifications' to be fully automated, with no reliance on field personnel to activate or enter information, beyond what they currently do to turn on and configure the Arrow Board.
+Notes: Work zone staff time is occupied with work zone and safety related actions.
 Dependence on field staff introduces potential for the notices to not be sent for each lane closure.
-3-2 Stakeho olders need an initial message to be available upon the Arrow Board being activated, with da ta describing the Arrow Board activation.
-Notes: - This would be an initial message describing a newly activated device - May be transmitted automatically to a proxy server or in response to a ping from the central system. - As an example, cellular modems could be used to connect and send data. - Could include a handshake confirmation 3-3 Stakeho olders need periodic messages to be available indicating the continued status of the Arrow Board device.
-Notes: - The Arrow Board device may automatically send the messages to a proxy server or the system (i.e., ATMS, RCRS, or both) may pull messages from the device. - This will allow TMC staff or an RCRS to validate that the Arrow Board is still actively displaying the message. - This would involve the receiving system(s) to maintain a history of transmissions to track and determine if something has changed.
+3-2 Stakeholders need an initial message to be available upon the Arrow Board being activated, with data describing the Arrow Board activation.
+Notes: This would be an initial message describing a newly activated device May be transmitted automatically to a proxy server or in response to a ping from the central system.
+As an example, cellular modems could be used to connect and send data.
+Could include a handshake confirmation 3-3 Notes: The Arrow Board device may automatically send the messages to a proxy server or the system (i.e., ATMS, RCRS, or both) may pull messages from the device.
+This will allow TMC staff or an RCRS to validate that the Arrow Board is still actively displaying the message.
+This would involve the receiving system(s) to maintain a history of transmissions to track and determine if something has changed.
 Message transmission frequency will vary based on work zone duration and type: Initial default frequency will be every 5 minutes, at a minimum.
-Transmission frequency may be reduced for a longer, stationary deployment (e.g., hourly reporting after four hours of activation). o Transmission frequency will be increased to every 10 seconds, at a minimum, when the system determines from successive messages that the currently active Arrow Board is moving at a speed reasonably assumed to be part of a mobile work zone.
-3-4 Stakeholders need all messages sent from Arrow Boards to include a device ID.
-Notes: - Device ID may be assigned at the device communications mechanism attached to the device. - This would be used to manage multiple messages received and maintain history of which devices are located where.
-3-5 Stakeholders need all messages created by Arrow Boards to include a timestamp.
+Transmission frequency may be reduced for a longer, stationary deployment (e.g., hourly reporting after four hours of activation).
+Transmission frequency will be increased to every 10 seconds, at a minimum, when the system determines from successive messages that the currently active Arrow Board is moving at a speed reasonably assumed to be part of a mobile work zone.
+3-4 Stakeho Notes: Device ID may be assigned at the device communications mechanism attached to the device.
+This would be used to manage multiple messages received and maintain history of which devices are located where.
+3-5 Stakeho olders need all messages created by Arrow Boards to include a timestamp.
 Notes: This is the time that the data is assembled at the device